 All geography courses count toward the general distribution requirement in social science except courses numbered GEOG 116, GEOG 614, GEOG 624, GEOG 634, and GEOG 644.
 GEOG 120 and GEOG 116 count toward the general distribution requirement in mathematics and natural science.

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and US identities and differences will be posted on the Registrar's web page in advance of registration for each semester.

 Additional information about general distribution requirements and the general education requirements can be found in the graduation requirements section of this catalog.

 The geography department participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations for the geography department are available from geography department advisors.

 Over the past several years the department, in cooperation with the Career Development Center, has sponsored preprofessional internships in a variety of natural resource and planning agencies, consulting firms and community organizations.
 In some internships, students are paid for their work.

 To meet requirements for graduate study, students with majors or minors in geography should select supplementary courses from the social sciences, the natural sciences, and the humanities and fine arts in consultation with their department advisors.
-It is also desirable that students preparing for graduate study take an advanced GIS course, e.g., GEOG 364 - GIS and Community Partnerships or GEOG 365 - Urban GIS or GEOG 366 - GIS for Global Urban Environments, GEOG 377 - Qualitative Research Methods and one or possibly two 488-level research seminars in the department.
+It is also desirable that students preparing for graduate study take an advanced GIS course, e.g., GEOG 364 - GIS and Community Partnerships or GEOG 365 - Urban GIS or GEOG 366 - GIS for Global Urban Environments, GEOG 377 - Qualitative Research Methods and one of the 400-level research seminars in the department.